 The PricePoint web site allows health care consumers to receive basic, facility-specific information about healthcare services and charges.
 Consumers can query information for Inpatient services, Outpatient Surgeries, Emergency Department, Urgent Care and Observation visits, and ancillary services such as radiology and therapies.

-In August 2014, WHA Information Center (WHAIC) released its latest version of the PricePoint website.
-In addition to providing facility-specific charges and financial data for care provided, it offers guidance to help patients understand what their financial responsibility will be.
+In October 2017, WHA Information Center (WHAIC) released its latest version of the PricePoint website.
+In addition to providing facility-specific charges and financial data for care provided, it offers guidance to help patients understand what their financial responsibility will be, along with providing estimated charges for services typically associated with conditions or treatments similar to their own.
 WHAIC also provides links to resources that explain insurance coverage, payment options and terminology commonly used regarding health care payment.
+If hospitals provide additional assistance with patient financial counselors, that information is also provided to the consumers.

 The first version of PricePoint was released by WHA Information Center in February 2005 including Inpatient data only.
 PricePoint Version 2.0 was released October 2006.
-The new version included Outpatient Surgeries and the ability to compare selected hospitals.
+This version included Outpatient Surgeries and the ability to compare selected hospitals.
 In 2008, Emergency Department and Urgent Care services were included on PricePoint.

 For more information on EAPGs - EAPG Notes | EAPG FAQs